- Study Abroad

 Open to U.S. students engaging in a study abroad program during the next academic year at a university in the United Kingdom.
 Awards of $1000 are given to those who are chosen.

-The CLS Program provides fully-funded seven to ten week group-based intensive language instruction and extensive cultural enrichment experiences held overseas at the beginning, intermediate and advanced levels (beginning not offered for Azerbaijani, Chinese, Persian or Russian) for U.S. citizen undergraduate, Master's and Ph.D. students.
+The CLS Program provides fully-funded seven to ten-week group-based intensive language instruction and extensive cultural enrichment experiences held overseas at the beginning, intermediate and advanced levels (beginning not offered for Azerbaijani, Chinese, Persian or Russian) for U.S. citizen undergraduate, Masters and Ph.D. students.

 The Freeman-ASIA Program, generously supported by the Freeman Foundation and administered by the Institute of International Education (IIE), aims to increase the number of U.S. undergraduates who study in East and Southeast Asia by providing them with the information and financial assistance they will need.
 Award amounts vary from $3,000 for a summer program to $5,000 for a semester/quarter program to $7,000 for an academic year program.

 The Fulbright Grant is awarded annually to graduating seniors, young professionals, artists, and graduate students to study in over 140 countries.
 Most Fulbright Grants are given for academic programs, but some are available for work in the creative and performing arts or for the teaching of English in secondary schools.
-Applicants must in most cases be proficient enough in a language of the host country to communicate with the people and carry out the proposed study.
+Applicants must in most cases be proficient enough in the language of the host country to communicate with the people and carry out the proposed study.
 Baylor has three Fulbright winners for 2006, five in 2007, two in 2008 and six in 2009.
 Read the Fulbright U. S. Student Programs extensive resources on-line and then contact Professor Elizabeth Vardaman, Associate Dean, College of Arts and Sciences, for more information.

 With more than 60,000 scholarships granted each year, DAAD claims that it is the largest academic exchange organization in the world.
 This service offers several scholarship programs, including one for highly qualified undergraduate students for study abroad, university language or summer courses, senior thesis research and/or internships in the Federal Republic of Germany.

-This scholarships gives awards to students based on creativity and analytical thinking.
+This scholarship gives awards to students based on creativity and analytical thinking.
 The Contest is open to legal residents of the United States only, who are at least 16 years of age and who are enrolled in an accredited post-secondary academic institution in the United States.

 Provides grants to graduate and undergraduate students for participation in study abroad and research programs in Turkey.
 The maximum undergraduate grant is $10,000.